miketommus/FATools/README.md

 FATools is currently under construction and is not ready to be tested outside of a development environment.

+Feel free to install and play around with the package, but be warned that function names and other breaking changes may be made to the package.
+Don’t use any of these functions in any production code at this stage.

 # FATools

 <!-- badges: start -->